 I stopped reading when I was about six.
 That’s strange to say, right?
 Here I am: a storyteller, a writer.
 But I also have a tough past with reading.
 Around first grade, I got tired of those reading tests.
 I hated reading something just to get asked hard comprehension questions.
 I didn’t understand any of … Continue reading What book saved me?

 Having a writing goal can destroy a writer.
 Every writer has his or her own ideals of where he or she wants to be in the writing world.
 Some love self-publishing.
 Some never write for a paycheck.
 Others hope their novels spread hope or make it to the best seller’s list.
 But having that writing … Continue reading Being creatively exhausted

 Can people dream too big?
 Is it too much to want to change the world?
 I thought of doing that early on.
 I loved every time I made someone smile as a kid.
 I wanted more of it.
 Craved it.
 Writing was my forte out of everything, so I decided to change the world through … Continue reading Am I writing too big?

-My mind buzzed over and over in a spinning spiral.
+My mind buzzed over and over in a spiral.
 Lately, nothing had gone right in the writing world.
-My blog was mildly floating above the water.
+My blog was floating above the water.
 I hadn't been able to work on my novel or short stories in a while.
-My work I put out for critics got the same reply: "good, but … Continue reading Powerful small words
+My critics gave me the same reply: "good, but not good enough".
+Because writers could … Continue reading Powerful small words

-After writing the first draft of your book, you need to expand on it.
-The deeper the story goes, the stronger it will become.
-Plot holes need to disappear.
-Characters should develop more.
-Backstories must appear.
-There’s a quick way to do all of this too.
-Fan girl about your book.
-You read that right. … Continue reading Writers = fan girls?
+After writing your first draft, you should expand the story.
+The deeper the story dives, the stronger it will become.
+Plot holes disappear.
+Characters develop more.
+Backstories appear.
+There’s a quick way to do all of this.
+Fan girl.
+You read that right.
+If you’re not in love with your story, no one will be. … Continue reading Writers = fan girls?